 - Represent Launchpad at external events and publicity opportunities

 - Maintain awareness of risks and changes in the external environment that affect Launchpad

-- Build an effective working relationship with the Chair of the trustee board
+- Build an effective working relationship with the Chair of the Board of Trustees

 - Supply regular reports to the trustee board and attend trustee and sub-committee meetings